Published On: Jan 11 2012 12:23:11 PM CSTUpdated On: Dec 29 2015 01:00:00 AM CST

 No stranger to TV audiences thanks to his run on the sitcom "Taxi," Christopher Lloyd made a pre-"Back to the Future" appearance on "Cheers" in 1984 as tortured artist Phillip Semenko, who Diane hired, behind Sam's back, to paint a portrait of herself.

 Boston Celtics great Kevin McHale made two memorable guest appearances on the show playing himself.
-After his Hall of Fame career, he went on to coach and manage the Minnesota Timberwolves and now coaches the Houston Rockets.
+After his Hall of Fame career, he went on to stints as coach and general manager for the Minnesota Timberwolves and coach for the Houston Rockets.

 John Cleese of "Monty Python" fame made a guest appearance on a 1987 episode as the pompous psychiatrist Dr. Simon Finch-Royce, earning an Emmy for his lone "Cheers" appearance.